-Now to set up the directory for this specific course
+Now to set up the directory for this specific course.
+Note that the semester may need to be changed.

-Create the initial project repository. git clone git@git.cs.slu.edu:courses/fall18/csci\3500/username where "username" is the account name you use to login to the department Linux resources.
+Create the initial project repository. git clone git@git.cs.slu.edu:courses/spring19/csci\3500/username where "username" is the account name you use to login to the department Linux resources.